Shantal Munro-Knight

-Shantal Munro-Knight is a Barbadian politician.
-She is also a senator in the Senate of Barbados.
+Shantal Munro-Knight is a Barbadian politician from the Barbados Labour Party (BLP), currently serving in the House of Assembly of Barbados.
+She previously served as a Senator in the Senate of Barbados.
 She serves as a Minister in the Prime Minister's Office of Barbados.

+Munro-Knight was the Barbados Labour Party candidate in the 2026 Barbadian general election for the constituency of Christ Church South, winning with 2,300 votes.